-The Fund aims to achieve long term capital growth.
-It seeks a return similar to its Underlying Fund by investing substantially all of its assets in securities of the Underlying Fund, Fidelity American Balanced Fund.
-The Fund uses derivatives to try to minimize the exposure to currency fluctuations between developed market foreign currencies and the Canadian dollar.
-The Fund may also hedge against other foreign currencies.
-The Underlying Fund aims to achieve long term capital growth by investing primarily in a mix of equity securities, fixed income securities and money market instruments of U.S. issuers and other issuers from around the world.
+The Fund aims to achieve long-term capital growth.
+It seeks a similar return to its Underlying Fund by investing substantially all of its assets in securities of the Underlying Fund, Fidelity NorthStar® Balanced Fund.
+The Fund also uses derivatives to try to minimize the exposure to currency fluctuations between developed market foreign currencies and the Canadian dollar.
+The Fund also hedges against other foreign currencies.
+The Underlying Fund aims to achieve long-term capital growth by investing primarily in a mix of equity securities and fixed income securities from around the world.
 The Underlying Fund can invest in these securities either directly or indirectly through investments in other Underlying Funds.
 The Fund is not managed to a specific benchmark.